Attractors for the Navier-Stokes-Cahn-Hilliard System with Chemotaxis and Singular Potential in 2D: Abstract

 \section{Abstract}

-We analyze the long-time behavior of solutions to a Navier--Stokes--Cahn--Hilliard--Oono system with chemotaxis effects and physically relevant singular potential.
-This model also includes some significant mechanisms such as active transport and chemotaxis effects.
-The system couples the Navier--Stokes equations for the fluid velocity, a convective Cahn--Hilliard equation for the phase-field variable and a diffusion equation for the nutrient density.
-For the initial boundary value problem in a smooth bounded domain $\Omega\subset \mathbb{R}^2$, we prove the the existence of the global attractor in a suitable phase space.
+We analyze the long-time behavior of solutions to a Navier--Stokes--Cahn--Hilliard system with chemotaxis effects and a solution-dependent mass source term.
+The fluid velocity $\bm{v}$ satisfies the Navier--Stokes system, the phase field variable $\varphi$ satisfies a convective Cahn--Hilliard equation with a singular potential (e.g., the Flory–Huggins type), the nutrient density $\sigma$ satisfies an advection-diffusion-reaction.
+For the initial boundary value problem in 2D, we prove the existence of the global attractor in a suitable phase space.
 Furthermore, we obtain the existence of an exponential attractor, and it can be implied that the global attractor is of finite fractal dimension. \\

 \textbf{Keywords:} Navier--Stokes--Cahn--Hilliard system, Chemotaxis, Singular potential, Attractors. \\

 \textbf{MSC 2010:} 35A01, 35A02, 35K35, 35Q92, 76D05.